ppezzull/1balancer/docs/BOOTSTRAP-INFRASTRUCTURE.md

 2. Initialize the 1balancer-near submodule
 3. Install all dependencies (main app + NEAR)
 4. Setup Rust 1.86.0 for NEAR contracts
-5. Configure the 1inch proxy
+5. Deploy 1inch proxy to Vercel automatically
 6. Create all environment files
 7. Start all services